robbert-vdh/yabridge/README.md

 in.
 Alternatively you could set the `WINEPREFIX` environment variable to override the Wine prefix for all instances of yabridge.

-### Symlinking (recommended)
+### Symlinking (recommended with Bitwig Studio)

-This is the recommended way to use yabridge if you're using Bitwig Studio or Ardour.
-You can either use the prebuilt binaries from the GitHub releases section, or you could build yabridge directly from source.
+This is the recommended way to use yabridge if you're using Bitwig Studio You can either use the prebuilt binaries from the GitHub releases section, or you can build yabridge directly from source.
 If you use the prebuilt binaries, then you can simply extract them to `~/.local/share/yabridge` or to anywhere else in your home directory.
 If you choose to build from source, then you can use the compiled binaries directly from the `build/` directory.
 For the section below I'm going to assume you've extracted the files to `~/.local/share/yabridge`.

 To set up yabridge for a VST plugin called `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`,